 The district's four-year-old, Great Start Readiness Program, is designed to give students a start on school skills before entering kindergarten.
 Both elementary and middle school buildings qualify as school-wide Title 1 buildings, and students receive services accordingly.
-Besides indistrict programs for students with specialized learning needs, students who are eligible may access the C.O.O.R.
+Students receive instructional services to eliminate reading and math deficits through careful planning and instruction from interventionists and extended day teachers.
+Besides in-district programs for students with specialized learning needs, students who are eligible may access the C.O.O.R.
 Educational Center at the ISD site.
 The purpose of the center is to provide services to students with specialized disabilities as defined by state statute.